 But it gets a little better.

 If you had a traditional checking account, you would pay taxes on the interest you earned.
 Since miles aren’t taxable (don’t give the IRS any ideas!), this is actually equivalent to earning 2.5% in a taxable account, assuming you are in the 25% marginal tax bracket.
+Update: BankDirect is now issuing 1099s on the “Fair Market Value” of the awarded miles, which changes the math significantly.

 Yes please, I’ll take a 2.5% return on a purely liquid 100% FDIC-insured investment!